wangziqi2013/wangziqi2013.github.io/_posts/2018-04-12-A-Lazy-Snapshot-Algo-with-Eager-Validation.markdown

 and the net effect is still the same as TL2.

-If we replace LSA's terminology with those of TL2, the algorithm can be described as follows: On transaction begin, the
+If we replace LSA's terminology with those of TL2, the algorithm can be described as follows: On transaction begin, the begin timestamp is set to the current logical time.
+The reason that this does not change the algorithm's behavior has been elaborated in the previous paragraph.
+On transactional read, the commit timestamp of the data item is compared with the current begin timestamp.
+If the former is greater, which means that the snapshot at begin timestamp is no longer valid, the algorithm tries to adjust the begin timestamp.
+The way of adjusting is to validate the read set.
+If data items in the read set have not be overwritten since they were read, then it makes no differnce if they were read at the current logical time.
+The current transaction could therefore "fake" a begin timestamp as the current logical time, and pretend that all the data items in the read set are read at the fake begin time.
+By adjusting the begin timestamp